TERMS AND CONDITIONS

 - Notwithstanding anything to the contrary in this Arbitration section, if any claim or dispute falls within the jurisdiction and limits of small claims court, in lieu of Arbitration, either party may pursue resolution of such claim or dispute in the Small Claims Division of Ventura County Superior Court.

 Amendments.
-No modifications of this Agreement may be made unless they are in writing and hand signed by a duly authorized officer of the party to be charged.
+No modifications of this Agreement may be made unless they are in writing and hand or digitally signed by a duly authorized officer of the party to be charged.

 Time Being of the Essence.
 Time is expressly declared to be the essence hereof, and it is specifically agreed that no waiver of any breach or default by Customer shall be deemed a waiver of any breach or default thereafter occurring.